- Search The Registry

 *On this date in 1910, Jimmie Crutchfield was born.
-He was a Black baseball player who was a household name in Pittsburgh’s Black baseball community.
+He was a Black baseball player and a household name in Pittsburgh’s Black baseball community.

-As a player, Crutchfield never rose to "league leading" stature in any single category, yet demonstrated better than average skills in almost every aspect of play.
+Crutchfield never rose to "league-leading" stature in any category as a player, yet they demonstrated better-than-average skills in almost every aspect of play.
 He was, in essence, the epitome of the well-rounded ballplayer — a solid everyday performer.
-He did, however, possess one exceptional talent – the ability to make friends wherever he went and to serve as a unifying force on every team on which he played.
+However, he possessed one exceptional talent – the ability to make friends wherever he went and to serve as a unifying force on every team he played.
 Cool Papa Bell once observed that Jimmie Crutchfield was the best team player in baseball.
-If he never played in a game he would still have been an important part of any baseball team.
-He cheered you up when things weren’t going too good whether you had troubles on or off the field.
+If he never played in a game, he would still have been an important part of any baseball team.
+He cheered you up when things weren’t going too well, whether you had troubles on or off the field.

 You always knew you could count on Jimmie to be on the bright side of everything."
-Jimmie Crutchfield died: March 31, 1993 in Chicago, Illinois.
+Jimmie Crutchfield died: on March 31, 1993, in Chicago, Illinois.

 The Negro Baseball Leagues A Photographic History